1989 Tamil Nadu Legislative Assembly election: AIADMK(N) - BJP Alliance

+Opinion poll trends

+The Tamil weekly Tharasu conducted statewide opinion polls using its correspondents and published the results.
+It correctly predicted a victory for the Dravida Munnetra Kazhagam in the 1989 Tamil Nadu Assembly election held after the death of MGR.
+It also projected that Jayalalithaa would emerge as the Leader of the Opposition.
+The survey further indicated that the faction led by V. N. Janaki would fail to win any seats; however, P. H. Pandian won from the Cheranmadevi Assembly constituency, marking a minor deviation from the prediction.
+Additionally, while some expected Congress leader G. K. Moopanar to win and become Chief Minister, the survey had ruled out such a possibility.
+During the same election, Ananda Vikatan carried out a reader-based survey by distributing ballot-style forms, which also yielded accurate results.
+According to its editor Tharasu Shyam, Tharasu similarly conducted opinion polls during the subsequent 1991 and 1996 Assembly elections, and their predictions were accurate.

 Voting and results

 The election for 232 constituencies was held on 21 January 1989.
 The turnout among registered voters was 69.69%.
 Elections could not be held for two constituencies -Marungapuri and Madurai East - due to technical reasons.
 For these two elections were conducted later on 11 March 1989.
 Since the two AIADMK factions had merged in February 1989 under the leadership of Jayalalithaa, the Election Commission restored the "Two Leaves" symbol to the unified AIADMK for these elections.
 The unified AIADMK won both the seats.